cakephp/docs/en/core-libraries/app.rst

 .. php:staticmethod:: className($name, $type = '', $suffix = '')

-This method is used to resolve classNames throughout CakePHP.
+This method is used to resolve class names throughout CakePHP.
 It resolves the short form names CakePHP uses and returns the fully resolved className::

     // Resolve a short className with the namespace + suffix.